The Command Line Interface¶

 You must use the OpenStack RC Scripts to configure the environment variables for accessing Chameleon features.
 You can downloaded the script from the Chameleon GUI at the API Access.

-Download RC file from the site you would like to interact with.
+Download the RC file from the site you would like to interact with.
+The RC files are different for each site.

 Select the project you wish to access via Project and Region Menu.